- Faculty Name: Faculty of Informatics and Science

 - Romanian Preparatory language year Diploma

 Candidates who do not speak Romanian can apply for studies provided in Romanian only if they take a preparatory language course one year before enrollment.
 At the end of the preparatory year, the candidates will acquire a Romanian language certificate.
-In case the candidate already has knowledge of Romanian language, they can take the Romanian language test at the Faculty of Letters and get a language certificate, A2/B1/B2 level.Romanian language certificates will be accepted only from the Romanian Language Institute or Romanian universities accredited to issue such certificates.
+In case the candidate already has knowledge of the Romanian language, they can take the Romanian language test at the Faculty of Letters and get a language certificate, A2/B1/B2 level.Romanian language certificates will be accepted only from the Romanian Language Institute or Romanian universities accredited to issue such certificates.

 After obtaining the Atestat of recognition of studies/ Letter of acceptance, the admission process will be conducted according to the methodology for admission to undergraduate studies of the Faculty of Sciences.
 Police authorization: All foreigners who intend to study and live in Romania for a long period must register with the local police within 3 days after entering the country.
 After enrollment, they must apply for the residence permit in Oradea.